-For one, the families she studied were those who volunteered to have their lives intimately examined over a multi-year period—a self-selected sample not representative of the average fatherless family.
+For one, the families she studied were older, middle to upper class women who volunteered to have their lives intimately scrutinized over a multiyear period—a self-selected and highly unrepresentative sample.
 Also, Drexler’s research suffers from confirmatory bias.
 Drexler is a passionate advocate for single and lesbian mothers.
 She personally conducted interviews of several dozen single and lesbian mothers and their sons in order to examine their family lives and—no surprise—found them to her liking.
 But while Raising Boyspraises father-absent households for instilling in boys many intangible, difficult-to-measure qualities, objective measures of child well-being belie Drexler’s rose-colored image of fatherless families.

 The rates of the four major youth pathologies—juvenile crime, teen pregnancy, teen drug abuse, and school dropouts—are tightly correlated with fatherlessness, often more so than with any other socioeconomic factor.
 While Drexler waxes poetic about fatherless parenting, she makes little attempt to explain why it results in bad outcomes for so many kids.